-A question I often get asked is, “How are things going?
+People often ask, “How are things going?
 Are you adjusting to two kids?”
-The answer is always complicated.
-Adjusting hasn’t been easy.
-And how things are going depends on the day (or moment!).
-Some days I could easily find a million things to complain about.
-Other days I could just as easily find a million things to swell with pride over.
-Most days, it’s both.
+The answer depends on the day or even the moment.
+Some days, I could list a million challenges.
+Other days, I could list a million joys.
+Most days, it’s both—and that’s okay.

 In the Beginning, It’s Hard!